jawj/zapatos-docs/src/index.md

 * If any other error is thrown, issue a `ROLLBACK`, release the database client, and re-throw the error.
 * Otherwise `COMMIT` the transaction, release the database client, and return the callback's result.

 As is implied above, for `REPEATABLE READ` or `SYNCHRONIZED` isolation modes the callback could be called several times.
-It's therefore important that it doesn't have any non-database-related side-effects (don't bill your customer's credit card from this function!).
+It's therefore important that it doesn't have any non-database-related side-effects (i.e. don't, say, bill your customer's credit card from this function).

 We already saw [one `transaction` example](#transactions).
 Here's another, adapted from [CockroachDB's write-up on `SERIALIZABLE`](https://www.cockroachlabs.com/docs/stable/demo-serializable.html).